Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Windows Quality Updates Reporting

-On the homepage of the report you have a full summary breakdown of all your Autopilot managed devices.
+On the report’s homepage, you can view a complete summary of all your WIndows Autopatch-managed devices.
 You can easily view how many devices are healthy with the service and have/are receiving updates.
-You can also see how many devices are not updated and which party (Microsoft or Customer) is responsible for taking action on that device.
+You can also see how many devices have not been updated and which party (Microsoft or Customer) is responsible for acting on that device.

 Summary report of Windows Quality Updates for all Autopatch managed devices.